Battle of Ghindăoani

 The Battle of Ghindăoani (12 February 1395) was fought between Stephen I of Moldavia and Sigismund of Luxembourg, who was at that time the King of Hungary.
 The battle took place near the village of Ghindăoani, corresponding to the medieval site of Hindău.
 It is one of the earliest documented battles fought in the Moldavian Principality and was motivated by Stephen's refusal to acknowledge Hungarian suzerainty.
-Contemporary chroniclers and later historians have argued that the battle temporarily limited Hungarian influence east of the Carpathians and was an important step to consolidating Moldavia's early foreign policy.

 Background

 The first historical records of Moldavia emerge in the early 14th century, with the region being described as an abandoned borderland of the Kingdom of Hungary, due to the vicinity of various nomadic peoples such as the Mongols and Tatars.
 Throughout the 1340s, several combined military initiatives aimed at driving out these peoples, involving the Hungarians and the Vlachs from the Voivodeship of Maramures, led to the Moldavian principality being established around 1346 by Dragoș the Founder.

 Throughout the rest of the century, increasingly complex and often strained relations between Moldavia and Hungary developed.
 Moldavia would enjoy brief periods of independence from Hungary during the 1350s and 1360s, however the Polish-Hungarian Union of 1370 forced Moldavia to take into account Polish interests in the region, which ultimately culminated with the Polish vassalisation of Moldavia in 1387.
 This created a degree of friction between Poland and Hungary, and is one of the earliest examples of Moldavia playing its neighbouring great powers against each other, a strategy that would later be adopted to great effect by Stephen the Great in the 15th century.

 Stephen I, who became voivode of Moldavia in 1394 with the support of the Jagiellonian dynasty, continued to bolster Moldavian-Polish relations, so much so that he agreed to bear arms against any enemy of Poland, including the King of Hungary.
 This stipulation caused much discontent in the Hungarian royal court, which was weary of the territorial ambitions of their Polish rivals whilst they were engaged with the Ottomans.
 In order to remove Moldavia from Polish suzerainty and replace it with Hungarian vassalage, Sigismund of Luxembourg decided to organise a military expedition to subdue the Moldavians.